fenago/tableau-intermediate/lab-guides/md/Lab_8.md

 #### Getting ready

 In order to prepare for the Sparkline recipe, we will need a basic understanding of line charts.
-In this recipe, we rely heavily on the format lines menu and editing the axis.
+In this lab, we rely heavily on the format lines menu and editing the axis.